Slideflow Studio: Live Visualization¶

 Slideflow Studio includes support for multiple-instance learning (MIL) models with the MIL extension.
 In addition to generating predictions from MIL models, Studio can also be used to visualize associated attention heatmaps.
 Please see Multiple-Instance Learning (MIL) for more information.

-Start by navigating to the Extensions tab in the bottom-left corner, and enable the “Multiple-instance Learning” extension.
-A new icon will appear in the left-hand toolbar, which can be used to open the MIL widget.
+Start opening the MIL widget in the sidebar.
 Models are loaded by either clicking the “Load MIL model” button, selecting “File -> Load MIL Model…”, or by dragging-and-dropping an MIL model folder onto the window.

 Information about the feature extractor and MIL model will be shown in the left-hand toolbar.
 MIL model architecture and hyperparameters can be viewed by clicking the “HP” button.
 Click “Predict Slide” to generate a whole-slide prediction.
 If applicable, attention will be displayed as a heatmap.
 The heatmap color and display can be customized in the Heatmap widget.